xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 >
-   In IOS XR, the **'global-vrf' network namespace houses all the XR Gig/Mgmt interfaces that are in the global/default VRF.** The sharenet setting above makes sure that the container on launch will also have access to all of XR's interfaces natively
+   In IOS XR, the **'global-vrf' network namespace houses all the XR Gig/Mgmt interfaces that are in the global/default VRF.** The sharenet setting above makes sure that the container on launch will also have access to all of XR's interfaces natively.
+>
+   The `'global-vrf'` network namespace is present in IOS XR 6.0.2+ and 6.1.1+.
+In IOS XR 6.0.1 and earlier, you must use the namespace `'tpnns'` instead.{: .notice--warning}
 >
 *  The rootfs mount volume:
 >